 Decisions made for child custody should be formed around the child’s needs and have their best interests in mind.
 There are more free or low pay options available for child custody cases compared to divorce only cases involving no children.

 - If your finances are limited you may be eligible for help- Most states offer free legal aid through the family court system.
 Qualifying for this assistance will be determined by your income status.

 - Fees paid by other parties- State Laws determine the factors in which a judge can rule for one party to be responsible for the other parties attorney’s legal fees.
 The judge will first decide if the parties are both acting in good faith.
-Then he will make a judgment to decide if either party has a legitimate need to have their legal counsel paid for in part or completely by the other party.
+Then he will make a judgment to decide if either party has a legitimate need to have their legal counsel paid for in part or entirely by the other party.

 - Complex child cases- If you are completing a difficult child custody case you may need to seek a child custody attorney.
 They are more qualified to prepare you for your case and are more familiar with child custody proceedings.